senderle/talediff/README.md

-As Goldberg and Levy ([2014](https://arxiv.org/abs/1402.3722)) and others have shown, many standard word embedding models are essentially just factorizaitons of this matrix using various weighting and normalization schemes.
+As Goldberg and Levy ([2014](https://arxiv.org/abs/1402.3722)) and others have shown, many standard word embedding models are essentially just factorizations of this matrix using various weighting and normalization schemes.
 Goldberg and Levy ask "Why does this produce good word representations?"
 The above construction provides a new answer to that question, at least if we assume that "good" is an underspecified